 Referees

-All Franklin referees are USSF certified.
-Anyone aged 12 years or older who would like to become a referee needs to attend a USSF referee course to become a certified referee.
-Courses are listed on the Massachusetts State Referee Committee website.
+All Franklin referees working games in our Travel Division (Boston Area Youth Soccer (BAYS) are United States Soccer Federation (USSF) certified.
+Anyone aged 14 years or older who would like to become a referee needs to attend a USSF referee course to become a certified referee.
+Courses are listed on the Massachusetts State Referee Committee (MSRC) website.

 Referee courses are most often held in between soccer seasons during the summer and winter months.
 Franklin Youth Soccer will reimburse the cost of the course to any Franklin referee who passes the course and receives their USSF badge.
 The referee is responsible for the USSF registration fee and MSRC administrative fee.